Comair Flight 5191: Aftermath

 A memorial service for the victims was held on August 31, 2006, at the Lexington Opera House.
 A second public memorial service was held on September 10, 2006, at Rupp Arena in Lexington.
 The Lexington Herald-Leader published a list of the victims with short biographies.

 The Flight 5191 Memorial Commission was established shortly after the crash to create an appropriate memorial for the victims, first responders and community.
 The commission selected the University of Kentucky Arboretum as its memorial site.

 The Flight 5191 Memorial, created by Douwe Blumberg, consists of a sculpture of 49 stainless-steel birds in flight over a base of black granite.

-In July 2008, U.S. district judge Karl Forester ruled that Delta Air Lines could not be held liable for the crash, because although Comair is a wholly owned subsidiary of Delta, Comair maintains its own management and policies and employs its own pilots.
+In July 2008, US district judge Karl Forester ruled that Delta Air Lines could not be held liable for the crash, because although Comair is a wholly owned subsidiary of Delta, Comair maintains its own management and policies and employs its own pilots.
 In December 2009, Forester granted a passenger family's motion for "partial summary judgment" determining, as a matter of law, that Comair's flight crew was negligent, and that this negligence was a substantial factor causing the crash of Flight 5191.

-Runway 8/26 at Blue Grass Airport was closed in March 2009, and the new 4000 foot Runway 9/27 opened on August 4, 2010.
+Runway 8/26 at Blue Grass Airport was closed in March 2009, and the new 4000 ft Runway 9/27 opened on August 4, 2010.
 The new runway has been built on a separate location not connected to Runway 22 and has completely enveloped the site of the crash.